Modifying default settings for macOS

-I have recently switched over to using a MacBook Air as my primary computer for development and personal usage.
-I quite like it, as it’s lean, fast and for the type of work I want to be doing on it, it has all the processing power I need.
+I recently switched over to using a MacBook Air as my primary computer for development.
+I quite like it.
+It’s very light, fast, and for the reduced amount of design I’ve been doing, it has all the processing power I need.

 Outside of getting all my development dependencies, apps, and such installed, there are a few things that I wanted to change about my computer that are simple to do, but I often forget the commands for doing them.